ethereumclassic/ethereumclassic.github.io/content/blog/2023-03-15-the-ethereum-classic-mining-difficulty-adjustment-explained/index.zh.md

 So, the difficulty adjustment is to increase or decrease the target that the cryptographic stamp must hit for the block hash to be considered valid.
 An adjustment to a larger target means it is easier to hit so block times are reduced.
 An adjustment to a smaller target means it is harder to hit, thus increasing the block times.

 The network is constantly measuring how much time elapses between blocks.
-When it gets above or below certain parameters, then the difficulty is adjusted higher or lower to get back to the target 15 seconds per block, on average.
+When it gets above or below certain parameters, then the difficulty is adjusted higher or lower to get back to the target 13 seconds per block, on average.

+This is a more technical explanation given to us by Ethereum Classic core developer, Diego López León, who maintains the ETC instance of the [Hyperledger Besu](https://ethereumclassic.org/blog/2023-01-10-hyperledger-besu-explained) node software client:

+1. The mining difficulty in ETC adjusts every block
+2. The target block time for ETC is 13 seconds.
+This means that the network aims to produce a new block every 13 seconds on average.
+However, the actual block time may vary slightly due to factors such as network congestion and mining variance.
+3. The mining difficulty is expressed as a number called the difficulty target.
+This target is a 256-bit number that represents the maximum value of a valid hash that can be used to mine a block.
+Miners need to find a hash that is less than or equal to this target in order to create a valid block.
+4. The difficulty is adjusted using a formula that takes into account the time it took to mine the previous block and the ideal block time of 13 seconds.
+If the previous block was mined too quickly, the difficulty will decrease, and if it took too long to mine, the difficulty will increase.
+5. The threshold for a valid block hash is determined by the current difficulty target.
+Miners must find a hash that is lower than or equal to the current difficulty target in order for the block to be considered valid.

 ## How Difficulty Is Measured